DarrellRoberts/DarrellRoberts/README.md

 - 👋 Hi, I’m @DarrellRoberts
 - 👀 I’m interested in both frontend and backend projects which are JavaScript-based.
-- 🌱 I’m currently learning Kubernetes.
+- 🌱 I’m currently learning Kubernetes and Java
 - 💞️ I’m looking to collaborate on any open source projects in the following languages or frameworks: JavaScript, TypeScript, node.js, React.js, Express.js.
 - 📫 How to reach me: mrdarrellroberts@gmail.com